TheJuicePapi/encryptopi/README.md

 2. 'cd encryptopi'
 3. 'sudo chmod +x install.sh encryptopi.py'
 4. 'sudo ./install.sh'
 5. Exit and open a new terminal to use 'encryptopi' shortcut

+* The script will create input,output,decrypted_output, keys folders for you when launched for the first time The key backup folder will be created when a backup is made for the first time.

+  Everything you put into the 'input' folder including ZIP folders and the contents of regular folders will be encrypted when the option is selected.
+The encrypted contents will then be auto copied over to the output folder.
+From there using 'decrypt' option will copy the decrypted versions to the 'decrypted_output' folder.

 -------------------------------